xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 |<font color="white">You need to break the tri-diagonal matrix into blocks on each processing element and exchange data between blocks.
 But, what if the matrix was not tri-diagonal?</font>|

-## Why Use Numerical Software Packages Instead of Hand-Coding?
+## Why Use Numerical Software Packages Instead of Hand Coding?

 What if we want to plan the development of our application so we can easily enhance it later to support more complex situations such as...